-Please Note: This is a generalized travel guide and it is intended to coalesce several resources that a traveler might find useful, regardless of a particular destination.
+Please Note: This is a generalized travel guide and it is intended to coalesce several resources, which a traveler might find useful, regardless of a particular destination.
 As such, it does not include travel warnings for specific "hot spot" destinations.

-For travel alerts and warnings, please see the United States Department of State's listings available at URL: http://travel.state.gov/content/passports/english/alertswarnings.html
+For travel alerts and warnings, please see the United States Department of State's listings available at URL:

+http://travel.state.gov/content/passports/english/alertswarnings.html should be undertaken with the utmost precaution:

-Please note that travel to the following countries, based on these warnings, is ill-advised, or should be undertaken with the utmost precautions:
+Please note that travel to the following countries, based on these warnings, is ill-advised, or